chrumck/I2C_CAN_Firmware/README.md

 ### No Frames Available

-If the oldest frame, or the frame for the given id, is not available, the module will respond with four bytes representing the value `0x00000001`.
+If the oldest frame, or the frame for the given id, is not available, the module will respond with four bytes representing the `NO_FRAMES_AVAILABLE_RESPONSE` message.

 ---